-The dangerous condition was known by the property owner, who also failed to correct the problem
+The dangerous condition was known by the property owner, who also failed to correct the problem.

-The dangerous condition was in existence for such a period that the property owner should have known about it and fixed it before the accident occurred
+The dangerous condition was in existence for such a period that the property owner should have known about it and fixed it before the accident occurred.

 The bottom line is you need to show the property owner’s negligence must have been foreseeable in the fact that it would lead to a dangerous situation such as the one that caused your injuries.

-There also must be the presence of a responsible party in all slip and fall accident cases in order to prove liability.
+There also must be the presence of a responsible party in all slip and fall accident cases to prove liability.
 This responsible party must have acted negligently in order for the case to be successful.
-There are some injuries caused by slip and fall accidents that occur only because of the victim’s own careless actions and not the result of anyone else’s actions.
+There are some injuries caused by slip and fall accidents that occur only because of the victim’s careless actions and not the result of anyone else’s actions.

 Slip and Fall Accidents on Commercial Property